oracle-livelabs/oci/oci-cis-landing-zone/01-introduction/introduction.md

 The CIS OCI Landing Zone uses [Terraform](https://developer.hashicorp.com/terraform/intro) to deploy all resources into a tenancy.
 Terraform is an Infrastructure as Code tool used for provisioning cloud objects in an automated manner.
 This simplifies the setup of the Landing Zone and shortens the time to production in OCI.

 Terraform can be used with a variety of clients to fit different deployment methods.
-For this lab, we will leverage __OCI Resource Manager__ to simplify the use of Terraform in OCI.
+For this lab, we will leverage [OCI Resource Manager](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) to simplify the use of Terraform in OCI.
 The OCI Resource Manager is an Oracle-managed Terraform service that uses configuration files to automate deployment and operations for resources using Terraform.
 It reduces the complexity of using Terraform in OCI as well as storing state in the cloud instead of on a developer laptop.

 Most things in OCI can be provisioned with Terraform.
 While beyond the scope of this lab, more information on using Terraform in OCI can be found [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraform.htm).

-## Next Step
+## Acknowledgements

-Continue to sign in or create a _Free tier_ tenancy to begin the hands-on portion of the lab.
+- __Author__ - KC Flynn
+- __Contributors__ - Andre Correa, Johannes Murmann, Josh Hammer, Olaf Heimburger
+- __Last Updated By/Date__ - KC Flynn April 2023